fbpx

 2 Chefs, 2 Kitchens: City To Country Cooking ~ 6 Day

-During your stay you will walk through the ancient cobblestone streets and experience the sights, sounds and tastes of our custom designed Medieval Food Lover’s Walking Tour with your private guide.
-This lively tour takes you through the famous marketplace of Bologna, its shops, stands and food purveyors, while covering historical notes on Bologna’s old world foods, wine, and purveyors.
-Tastings included.
+During your stay, you will walk through the ancient cobblestone streets and experience the sights, sounds, and tastes of our custom-designed Medieval Food Lover’s Walking Tour with your private guide.
+The tour, hosted by our English-speaking guide, takes you through the famous marketplace of Bologna to shops and food purveyors with tastings along the way.

 Bologna Cooking Classes

-The program offers 3 hands-on cooking classes with Chefs Federica and our sister Chefs in Bologna, while discovering our award winning addresses of food, wine, dessert and chocolate in both the city and country.
-In your hands-on cooking classes, you will learn how to make traditional Tortellini, Tagliatelle, Lasagna Bolognese, Gnocchi along with seasonal local sauces.
+The program offers 3 hands-on cooking classes with Chefs Federica and our sister Chefs in Bologna while discovering our award-winning addresses of food, wine, dessert, and chocolate in both the city and country.
+In your hands-on cooking classes, you will learn how to make traditional Tortellini, Tagliatelle, Lasagna Bolognese, and Gnocchi along with seasonal local sauces.
 After each cooking lesson, lunch or dinner follows and includes a toast of local wine.
 Everyone enjoys the foods that were prepared in class together.

 Emilia-Romagna

 Bologna, the capital city of Emilia-Romagna is a gastronomic paradise for the food lover.
 It is one of Italy’s wealthiest regions, is home to the fertile plains of the Po River Valley, and produces much of the country’s wheat and dairy products.
-Bologna’s nickname is Bologna La Grassa, Bologna the fat one!.
-Traditional dishes include, Tagliatelle al ragu’, tortellini served in broth, and its delicious Mortadella.
-Ravenna, famous for its spectacular mosaics from the Byzantine empire; and the charming Parma, its claims to fame of course being Parmigiano cheese and its sweet Prosciutto Crudo, ham.
-For the food lover, the culinary traditions of Emilia-Romagna won’t fail to impress.
+Bologna’s nickname is Bologna La Grassa, Bologna the fat one!
+Traditions include tagliatelle al ragu’, tortellini served in broth, lasagne Bolognese and its delicious mortadella along with Prosciutto, and Parmigiano Reggiano.
+Discover Ravenna, famous for its spectacular mosaics from the Byzantine Empire, Parma and Modena for their slow foods and fast cars, and truffles in the countryside!

 Bologna’s Famous Two Towers